m1r24n/vJunos_on_KVM/README.md

 This script is tested on ubuntu 24.04 + KVM + libvirt + python3 on supermicro E200-8d with 128G RAM and Intel NUC i7/64G RAM

 ## Preparing the host

+Screenshot recording of these steps can be found [here](https://asciinema.org/a/RmNIrO4dn5krvVPHUleEsf2sV)

 1. Install base operating system.
 In my lab, I am using Ubuntu Linux 24.04
 2. Install the following application